 - Royal Rumble

-- TakeOver (these events take place in different cities and are named after that city such as TakeOver: Brooklyn in 2018)
+- TakeOver (these events take place in different cities and are named after that city such as TakeOver: Phoenix in 2019)

 - Hell in a Cell